Choosing the Best Rotary Hammer Drill is not an easy task. As there are not so many great tools on the market.

 The hammer moves in a circular motion.
 If you combine its rotary motion with its powerful hammering function, you can drill through tough thick concrete or bore holes through ceramic tiles or bricks with ease.
 These are perfect for a heavy-duty task like these.

 So, it’s basically a hammer drill with hammering function?
 Nope!
-Both of these tools may look same, but they are actually quite different.
+Both of these tools may look the same, but they are actually quite different.

 Rotary Hammer Vs Hammer Drill